rust-lang/api-guidelines/README.md

 [C-PREFER-GENERICS]: #c-prefer-generics
 <a id="c-prefer-generics"></a>
-### Prefer trait-bounded generics to objects and virtual dispatch (C-PREFER-GENERICS)
+### Functions use trait-bounded generics instead of virtual dispatch (C-PREFER-GENERICS)

 The most widespread use of traits is for writing generic functions or types.
 For example, the following signature describes a function for consuming any iterator